Chaklader/part-of-speech-tagging/NOTE.md

 # Fundamentals ofProbabilistic Graphical Model

-# 1. Introduction to Probabilistic Models
+# CHAPTER-1: Introduction to Probabilistic Models

-In this course, we'll talk about probabilistic models, which will allow knowledge-based AI agents to handle uncertainty in the real world with the concept of a "belief state" (a probability distribution over the possible world states).
-These ideas have been used in robot localization and other real-world tasks, including use in neural networks(opens in a new tab).

 Knowledge-based AI agents utilize belief state to reason and plan under uncertainty.

-In this course, we will learn Probabilistic Models and Bayes Networks as the tools for these AI agents to quantify and act under the uncertainty of the surrounding world.
+They use Probabilistic Models and Bayes Networks as the tools for these AI agents to quantify and act under the uncertainty of the surrounding world.
 Unlike the logical assertions, which see the possible worlds in a set of strict rules, the probabilistic assertions quantify how probable the various worlds are.

 ### Bayesian Networks (Bayes Nets)